 "The deputy sheriff realised two of the white hobos were in fact women," historian Dan Carter told the BBC in October.
 "The young women worried they might be accused of prostitution, so they accused the black boys of having raped them.

-"I think anyone today who studied the evidence would conclude no rapes occurred."'Great day for freedom'
+"I think anyone today who studied the evidence would conclude no rapes occurred."

 Charles Weems, Andy Wright and Haywood Patterson were pardoned on Thursday by the Alabama Board of Pardons and Paroles (ABPP).